 The final paper should contain the various themes presented during the course as well as a critical, comparative reflection on these themes.
 The paper is supposed to demonstrate that learning outcomes have been achieved.
-Each paper will be discussed during the symposium at the end of the course.
-The final paper should be sent to the course leaders two weeks after the symposium.
+Doctoral students can choose to relate the course literature to their own project, and the more specific questions this raises.
+Each paper will be discussed, during the symposium at the end of the course.
+The final paper should be sent to the course leaders on February 1.
 The grades used are G (pass) or U (fail).
 Students will be notified of their grade within 15 working days, via email.
-Possible re-examinations are submitted about a month after the first consultation with the course leaders.
+Possible re-examinations are submitted after the first consultation with the course leaders.